HeRCLab/wavegen/README.md

 * ronn
 * checkinstall

-On Ubuntu 20.04: `sudo apt insttall help2man ronn golang-go`
+On Ubuntu 20.04: `sudo apt insttall help2man ronn golang-go checkinstall`

 Run `./build_release.sh`, you must have permission to run commands with `sudo`.
 This will generate a generic binary tarball, as well as a Debian binary package